milosaysyolo/Orqenix/README.md

 # Orqenix

-Orqenix is a production-grade orchestration engine for AI agent systems.
+Orqenix is a production-grade orchestration engine for AI agent systems, with built-in methodology enforcement, continuous learning, and security guardrails.

 It enables developers to build, run, and scale multi-agent workflows with:
 - a modular orchestration runtime